ariga/atlas/doc/website/blog/2023-07-03-versioned-migrations-kubernetes.md

 in which you define the desired state of your database schema in a Kubernetes manifest and the operator takes care of the rest.

-State vs versioned based migrations is a common and unresolved debate in the database schema management world, and we built Atlas to [support both](/concepts/declarative-vs-versioned) from the get-go.
+State vs. versioned based migrations is a common and unresolved debate in the database schema management world, and we built Atlas to [support both](/concepts/declarative-vs-versioned) from the get-go.